Rural Homes

 Active radon sumps reduce even the highest levels exceeding 2,000 Bq/m³ to well below the Action Level.
 These systems create the lowest pressure point beneath the building with continuous extraction via small fan.
 Installation costs £800-2,000 typically, with running costs under £2/week.

 The sump void and 110mm extraction pipe venting above roof level intercepts radon before it enters living spaces.
-Positive Input Ventilation systems costing £500-1,500 pressurize the building slightly while diluting any radon that enters, proving effective for moderate levels.
+Positive Input Ventilation systems costing £500-1,500 pressurize the building slightly while diluting any radon that enters, and work well for moderate levels.

 For new builds in affected areas, Building Regulations Part C mandates gas-tight membranes across entire footprints with heat-sealed joints in areas with 3-10% probability.
 Areas where probability exceeds 10% require standby sumps or ventilated subfloors.